 Research transparency | Clinical trials | Systematic reviews | behavior Change

-My research centers on evaluations of health and social interventions.
-I investigate methods for conducting, reporting, and synthesizing intervention research.
+I investigate methods for conducting, reporting, and synthesizing health and social intervention research.
 I am particularly interested in ways to increase transparency and reproducibility, such as trial registration and data sharing.
-I am a core faculty member in the Center for Clinical Trials and Evidence Synthesis, the Center for Drug Safety and Effectiveness, and the Center of Excellence in Regulatory Science and Innovation.

 In 2017, I served as a member of the National Institutes of Health (NIH) Science of Behavior Change (SOBC) working group to improve NIH policies and procedures for reporting the methods and results of clinical trials of behavioral interventions.
 I also served as a member of the NIH Office of Behavioral and Social Sciences Research (OBSSR) working group responsible for developing standards for comparator selection in NIH trials of behavioral and social interventions.